American Abstract Artists: History

-American Abstract Artists is active today.
+American Abstract Artists exists today despite never disbanding, the association was most active from 1936 to 1941.
+AAA was founded during a very political time but is no longer politically engaged and doesn't host annual membership exhibitions any more.
+In a 2019 interview AAA affirmed that the key to its future is diversity, equity and inclusion in demographics, artistic disciplines and expanding with satellite chapters in other regions outside of New York City.
+Traditionally American Abstract Artists has always been a New York based group rarely opening its circle to artists beyond New York City.
 To date the organization has produced over 75 exhibitions of its membership in museums and galleries across the United States.
 AAA has published 5 Journals, in addition to brochures, books, catalogs, and has hosted critical panels and symposia.
 AAA distributes its published materials internationally to cultural organizations.
+The most recent journal Past/Present: American Abstract Artists Members Honor Their Predecessors is a nostalgic look back where "current members were asked to write about a deceased member they admired or who had influenced them" examining their personal history.
 American Abstract Artist produces print portfolios by its membership.
 AAA print portfolios are in the collections of the Whitney Museum of American Art, Museum of Modern Art, Tate in London, and the Archives of American Art.
+Early members included Josef Albers, Willem de Kooning, Lee Krasner, Jackson Pollock, David Smith, John Ferren, I. Rice Pereira, Ad Reinhardt and Clement Greenberg.
+Ferren, a California native, was one of the few AAA members to reach artistic maturity in Paris.